Updating the drivers on your Windows PC

 Microsoft or your computer's manufacturer may have released updated software.
 Check to see if there are updates to Windows.
 Check your computer manufacturer's website for updates, particularly for updates to the CD or DVD drive, graphics card, sound card.

 You may need to go to the company that made the component if an update isn't included in Windows or from the computer manufacturer.
-In this case, the first thing thing you need to do is find out what company made the component.
-You can get this information in Device Manager:
+In this case, the first thing you need to do is find out which company made the component.
+If you aren't sure whether your Windows-compatible PC or its hardware are update to date, contact your computer manufacture or a local PC computer repair shop.